The Look and Feel

 Successful Methods To Improve Text

 So much of your audience will never have a personal interaction with you.
 They will glance, read a bit and then either read more or move on.
 That means you have to make them read more every time, or you fade off of everyone’s radar.

 What gets people on board?
 The fact is, whatever your app does, people are talking about it

 somewhere.
 Find that dialogue and own it.
 Read everything you can.
-Find what your audience has
+Find what your audience has to

 target audience’s concerns.

 Of course, don’t underestimate the value of good, old-fashioned market research either.
+As the story

 their product.
 They surveyed some folks and found a consistent concern, the gist of which was “It’s

 too simple.
 If I serve this, people will think I’m too lazy to cook.”
-Ever since
+Ever since then, you must

 Learn to pitch and persuade.
 People are sceptical of new things, but you need their trust.
 How do